Theleruby/RubyStuff/README.md

 Everything here is public domain (at least the parts I wrote) so you can also do what you want with it.

+## Latest Updates
+RubyStuff Social is at version 2.0.0 - 19 June 2022

+## How to install or update the addon(s)

+Download the repo from GitHub as a zip file.
+Put the addons you want into the AddOns folder.

 ----

 ## RubyStuff Social